joshkohane/NJTimesCooking/README.md

 ![NJTimes_Search](https://github.com/joshkohane/NJTimesCooking/blob/master/app/assets/images/search_screenshot.png)

 For this functionality, I used ActiveRecord to query the database.
 From the frontend, I implemented an ajax call the specify the query search.
 On submit of the search, the search results are pushed the localStorage and used to display each search result on a new page.
+Initially, I tied the search results page to the search slice of state.
+This seemed like the right idea at first, however, every new input into the search bar updated the results page.
+Because I wanted the results to remain the same as the first submit, I decided the best way to keep results consistent was to use localStorage.

 ```javascript
     handleSubmit(e) {